 What’s involved in claiming my pet from the shelter?

-Full payment of the reclaim fee must be paid in full in cash or with a credit card.
 When claiming a dog, you must have proof of a current rabies vaccination as well as a current license.
 When claiming a cat, the requirement for current rabies vaccination and license is mandated by municipal ordinance.
 It is always best to make sure your pet’s license and vaccinations are current.

 What should I do to protect my pet should it ever get lost?